Datavault-UK/automate-dv/docs/index.md

 dbt is designed for ease of use in data engineering: for when you need to develop a data pipeline.
 It is a single executable that can run on your desktop or a VM in your network, it is developed in Python, and is free to download and use.

+!!! tip
+    #### Sign up for early-bird announcements

+    [Sign up](https://www.data-vault.co.uk/dbtvault/) and get notified of new features and new releases before anyone else!

 ## What is Data Vault 2.0?
 Data Vault 2.0 is an Agile method used to deliver a highly scalable enterprise Data Warehouse.